 If the student is found responsible after a hearing, the hearing panel will issue a decision letter, which will address each charge, outline the basis for the finding of "responsible" or "not responsible," and explain the sanctions determined to be appropriate.
-The facilitator of the Academic Honor Policy hearing panel will report the decision to the student, the instructor, the instructor's academic unit, the supervising faculty member of a teaching assistant or an adjunct instructor, the student's dean, the Office of Student Conduct and Community Standards and the Registrar, if appropriate.
-If the student is found "responsible" at a an Academic Honor Policy Hearing, the outcome will be recorded by FDA and becomes a confidential student record of an Academic Honor Policy violation that is subject to the conditions described in Records section.
+The facilitator of the Academic Honor Policy hearing panel will report the decision to the student, the instructor, the instructor's academic unit, the supervising faculty member of a teaching assistant or an adjunct instructor, the student's dean, the Dean of Students Department, Office of Student Conduct and Community Standards and the Registrar, if appropriate.
+If the student is found "responsible" at a Step 2 an Academic Honor Policy Hearing, the outcome will be recorded by FDA the Office of Faculty Development and Advancement and becomes a confidential student record of an Academic Honor Policy violation that is subject to the conditions described in Records section.
+Violations of the Academic Honor Policy are part of the student's disciplinary record and are maintained centrally by the University.
+Records in which suspension or a less severe sanction (including all academic sanctions) is imposed will be removed five years from the date of the final decision in the case.
 Any grade imposed as the result of an academic sanction will remain on the student's transcript indefinitely and will not be subject to course drop, withdrawal, or grade change, including changing the grading basis to "Satisfactory/Unsatisfactory."
+Records involving dismissal and expulsion will be retained permanently, except in cases where a dismissed student is readmitted.
+Those records will be removed five years from the date of the student's readmission.